polyaxon/polyaxon/site/docs/management/ui/teams.md

 ## Team settings

-You can updated or delete a team.
+You can update or delete a team.

 ![team-settings](../../../../content/images/dashboard/teams/settings.png)